-If it can be established that an applicant has additional need, the subsequent funds would not be considered a duplication of benefit (76 FR 221, 71062).
-However, if additional need is not demonstrated, disaster recovery funds must be recaptured to the extent they are more than the need and duplicate other assistance received by the applicant for the same purpose.
-If CDBG-DR funds were provided last and unknowingly create duplication, the method of recapturing those

-CDBG-DR funds will be consistent with HUD 2 CFR 200.
+If it can be established that an applicant has additional need, the subsequent funds would not be considered a DOB if it is determined that circumstances have changed in accordance with guidance 84FR 28840-41 Sections IV B and IV E8.
+However, if an additional need is not demonstrated, disaster recovery funds must be recaptured to the extent they are more than the need and duplicate other assistance received by the applicant for the same purpose.
+If Program funds were provided last and unknowingly create duplication, the method of recapturing those funds will be consistent with HUD 2 CFR 2009.